 Students should discuss any concerns or problems related to the provision of reasonable accommodations with their Academic Advisor.
-If a student disagrees with the accommodations or has a complaint related to services provided by the Academic Advisor, he or she may utilize the appeals process by contacting the Vice President for Student Affairs.
+If a student disagrees with the accommodations or has a complaint related to services provided by the Academic Advisor, he or she may utilize the appeals process by contacting the Student Success Coordinator.